Huguet57/LIMO-Velo/README.md

 ### Urgent fixes
 - [ ] Rethink ``mapping_offline`` (see Discussions)
 - [ ] Adding Livox as a LiDAR type
+- [ ] Rewrite the most confusing parts according to [qpc001's feedback](https://github.com/qpc001/LIMO-Velo/commit/a45b6489cbbcefc68515565eeaeaed267c976da8). (thank you!)

 ### Design choices
 - [ ] Renew Buffer private structure.
 Interesting answer in StackOverflow: [https://stackoverflow.com/a/67236232](https://stackoverflow.com/a/67236232)
-- [ ] Simplify the upsampling in the Compensator.
+- [ ] Simplify the upsampling in the Compensator. (called it.)

 ### Fixes to investigate
 - [ ] Interpolation and smoothing of states when mapping offline